Arusli/rusli-attempt1/README.md

 In the sample page (test-1_page.html), I noticed there were many lines of code dedicated to creating locked/unlocked SVG icons, but they were not displayed on the page as far as I could tell.
 I included them in my code as well, but like I said, they do not appear on the page.

 I noticed that the unstyled html loads onto the page a split second before the stylings take effect.
-I'd guess this has to do with the fact that the web component script is being called before the link tags, as well as the link tags not being inside the <head> tag.
+I'd guess this has to do with the fact that the web component script is being called before the link tags, as well as the link tags not being inside the <head> tag, and perhaps with the lifecycle of the web component.

 To conclude, I found it pretty straightforward to implement the functionality and manipulate the data.
 My main difficulty was my lack of knowledge on the interplay of external styling/scripts within a web component.
 Honestly, I'd never built a web component before.
 I'd hope to learn more about this in the future.